code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 domain), but results are placed in a `RESU COUPLING` directory, with a sub-directory for each run, itself containing one sub-directory per coupled domain.

-Coupled cases are run through the standard the code_saturne run command, but require a coupling parameters file (`coupling parameters.py`) specified using the `--coupling` option.
-The run command must be called from the top-level (`Study`) directory, so an additional `Study/run.cfg` file is also used in this case.
+Coupled cases are run through the standard the code_saturne run command, which must be called from the top-level (`Study`) directory, so an additional `Study/run.cfg` file containing coupling metadata is also used in this case.
 Note that case-local scripts (such as `Study/Domain_1/DATA/run.cfg`) are still used by the master script to determine which parameter file to use.
 So in the coupled case, calculation results would not be placed in